TomasBeuzen/tomasbeuzen/content/authors/admin/_index.md

   url: "https://masterdatascience.ubc.ca/"

 # Short bio (displayed in user profile at end of posts)
-bio: Postdoctoral Teaching and Learning Fellow for the Master of Data Science course at the University of British Columbia, Vancouver, Canada
+bio: Postdoctoral Teaching and Learning Fellow for the Master of Data Science course at the University of British Columbia, Vancouver, Canada.

 interests:
-- :bar_chart:Data science
-- :chart_with_upwards_trend:Machine learning
-- :sunny:Climate dynamics
+- 👨‍💻 Programming
+- 📊 Data Science
-- :ocean:Coastal processes
+- 👨‍🏫 Education
+- 📈 Machine Learning
+- ☀️ Climate Dynamics
+- 🌊 Coastal Processes

 education:
   courses: